MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

     ??-???    '[root with /s/]'
     ??-???    '[root with /ʃ/]'

-While there are no counter-examples of root-internal harmony in the corpus, some words contain multiple roots with sibilants and are disharmonic, such as the compound _???_ (?).
+While there are no counterexamples of root-internal harmony in the corpus, some words contain multiple roots with sibilants and are disharmonic, such as the compound _???_ (?).
 For such words, prefixes assimilate to the first sibilant in the word.

     ??-???    '[compound with /s/ followed by /tʃ/]' ??-???    '[compound with /dʒ/ followed by /s/]'